Trey Anastasio Band

 Trey Anastasio Band, or TAB, is an American rock band led by singer-songwriter and guitarist Trey Anastasio of Phish.
 The band has existed in several permutations since 1998.
 Versions of the band have had different members, and briefly used the names Eight Foot Fluorescent Tubes and 70 Volt Parade.
-The current lineup consists of Anastasio (vocals, guitar), Russ Lawton (drums), Ray Paczkowski (keyboards), Cyro Baptista (percussion), Dezron Douglas (bass), Natalie Cressman (trombone, vocals), and Jennifer Hartswick (trumpet, vocals).
+The current lineup consists of Anastasio (vocals, guitar), Russ Lawton (drums), Ray Paczkowski (keyboards), Cyro Baptista (percussion), Dezron Douglas (bass), Natalie Cressman (trombone, vocals), Jennifer Hartswick (trumpet, vocals), and Kenneth Whalum (saxophone, vocals).
 Anastasio and Lawton are the only remaining members from the band's original 1998 formation.
 Musicians from TAB have accompanied Anastasio on several of his solo studio albums.

 The beginning

 Trey's band had its roots in his brother-in-law's Vermont nightclub, Higher Ground.
 On April 17, 1998, for the second show in the club's existence, Anastasio put together a band of local Vermont musicians for a one time performance under the name Eight Foot Fluorescent Tubes.
 Among the five musicians onstage with Trey that evening were drummer Russ Lawton and bassist Tony Markellis.
 They debuted material that night that became part of the repertoire of both Phish and Anastasio's solo career.